Marseille must-sees 2023: Top things to do in Marseille

 Depending on your planning, it might be interesting to get the Marseille City Pass.

-If you’re looking to experience the scenic Mediterranean coastline to the fullest, then this 10-day French Riviera itinerary is for you.
+If you’re looking to experience the explore more of the French Mediterranean coastline, this 7-day French Riviera itinerary is for you.

 Essential things to do in Marseille on a day trip